Commuter rail: Western Europe

 The Merseyrail network in Liverpool consists of two commuter rail routes powered by third rail, both of which branch out at one end.
 At the other, the Northern line continues out of the city centre to a mainline rail interchange, while the Wirral line has a city-centre loop.

-Birmingham has four suburban routes which operate out of Birmingham New Street & Birmingham Moor Street stations, one of which is operated using diesel trains.
+Birmingham has four suburban routes that operate from Birmingham New Street & Birmingham Moor Street stations, one of which uses diesel trains.

-The Tyneside Electrics system in Newcastle upon Tyne existed from 1904 to 1967 using DC third rail.
-British Rail did not have the budget to maintain the ageing electrification system.
+The Tyneside Electrics system in Newcastle upon Tyne operated from 1904 to 1967, using a DC third rail.
+British Rail did not have the budget to maintain the aging electrification system.
 The Riverside Branch was closed, while the remaining lines were de-electrified.
 13 years later, they were re-electrified using DC overhead wires, and now form the Tyne & Wear Metro Yellow Line.

 Many of the rail services around Glasgow are branded as Strathclyde Partnership for Transport.
 The network includes most electrified Scottish rail routes.

-The West Yorkshire Passenger Transport Executive run eleven services which feed into Leeds, connecting the city with commuter areas and neighbouring urban centres in the West Yorkshire Built-up Area.
+The West Yorkshire Passenger Transport Executive operates 11 services that feed into Leeds, connecting the city with commuter areas and neighboring urban centers within the West Yorkshire Built-up Area.

 MetroWest is a proposed network in Bristol, northern Somerset & southern Gloucestershire.
 The four-tracking of the line between Bristol Temple Meads and Bristol Parkway stations will enable local rail services to be separated from long-distance trains.

-The Réseau express régional d'Île-de-France (RER) is a commuter rail network in the agglomeration of Paris.
-In the centre the RER has high frequency underground corridors where several suburban branches feed similar to a rapid transit system.
+The Réseau express régional d'Île-de-France (RER) is a commuter rail network in the Paris agglomeration.
+In the center, the RER has high-frequency underground corridors where several suburban branches feed, similar to a rapid transit system.

 Commuter rail systems in German-speaking regions are called S-Bahn.
-While in some major cities S-Bahn services run on separate lines exclusively other systems use the existing regional rail tracks.
+While in some major cities S-Bahn services run exclusively on separate lines, other systems use existing regional rail tracks.

 Randstadspoor is a network of Sprinter train services in and around the city of Utrecht in the Netherlands.
-For the realisation of this network, new stations were opened.
-Separate tracks have been built for these trains, so they can call frequently without disturbing high-frequent Intercity services parallel to these routes.
+To realize this network, new stations were opened.
+Separate tracks have been built for these trains, so they can call frequently without disturbing high-frequency Intercity services parallel to these routes.
 Similar systems are planned for The Hague and Rotterdam.